jj-jenny/FoodieFriends/README.md

 1. Hosting of Telegram Bot on Heroku
 2. Addition of calculate bill function to our split bills command
+3. Selection of food locations for the 5 different regions and embedding their Google Maps link

 ## Problems Encountered

+## Testing of FoodieFriends bot:
+Try our bot out @ FoodieFriendsBot on Telegram!

+Current cloud hosted version has working commands for split bills and food recommendation by region.

+** The hosted version has a limited list of food places for now so there could be repetitions among the 3 recommendations given, we will be running the more extensive list of food places once we have tidied it up for the next milestone.

 # Milestone 3 (Extension)

 // To include bugs squashed, edge features developed, problems encountered, and user testing